microsoft/pxt-adafruit/docs/lessons/game-counter/challenges.md

 ### Challenge 3

-Now let's try to reset the counter when the micro:bit is shaken.
+Now let's try to reset the counter when the @boardname@ is shaken.
 You will need to register an event handler with `on shake`.